sigasi/sigasi_insights/content/opinion/jan/fixing-verilog-easy.md

     end
 ```

 A Verilog simulator handles this as follows.
 The `DUT` process puts the update events for `ready` and `result` on the nonblocking event queue.
 Later in the simulation cycle, those events are taken from the queue in the order of entry.
 However, after `ready` is updated the engine has  two options:  handle the next event and  update  `result`, or wake up the `TEST` process  first.
-Clearly, the assertion’s behavior will depend on the path taken.
+Clearly, the assertion's behavior will depend on the path taken.
 Therefore, the code is nondeterministic.

 ## How (not) to fix it